asaeles/asaeles-web-server/README.md

 3) Edit Amazon firewall settings to add new ports SSH TCP 2200 and NTP UDP 123 from the below URL https://lightsail.aws.amazon.com/ls/webapp/us-east-1/instances/asaeles-web-server/networking

-4) Edit SSH config to make sure password login is disabled and to change port to 2200
+4) Edit SSH config to make sure password login is disabled and to change port to 2200 and set `PermitRootLogin` to `no`
 ```
     sudo nano /etc/ssh/sshd_config
 ```